Carlton (NSW)

 Carlton is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Carlton has one of the highest levels of cultural diversity in Australia, with 52.5% of its population born overseas and 62.0% speaking a language other than English at home.
-Christianity is the predominant religion in Carlton, making up 48.7% of the population.
-However, Hinduism is significantly overrepresented in Carlton compared to Greater Sydney, with 8.1% of the population identifying as Hindu.
+Carlton has a population where 52.5% were born overseas, and 62.0% speak a language other than English at home.
+Christianity is the predominant religion in Carlton, with 48.7%.
+Hinduism, however, is overrepresented in Carlton at 8.1%, compared to Greater Sydney's 5.2%.

 Frequently Asked Questions - Diversity